Roswell P. Flower: Biography

 He was Governor of New York from 1892 to 1894, elected in 1891, the last one to serve a three-year term.
 During his term, he signed into law the creation of the City of Niagara Falls.

-In the years after his term as governor, Flower gained a reputation as a canny investor and as such he attracted the attention of traders and investors from across the United States.
+In the years after his term as governor, Flower gained a reputation as a canny investor and attracted the attention of traders and investors from all over the United States.
 As a result of this strong following, Flower possessed an extraordinary capability to influence market sentiment.
 His aggressive move on Brooklyn Rapid Transit drove the share price of this company from $6 to over $130 a share in a relatively short period of time.
 The dramatic rise of this stock was widely credited with triggering the bull market that ran from 1898 to 1899.

+Flower was Chairman of the Cornell University Board of Trustees from 1897 to his death in 1899.

 Flower was president of the New York State Agricultural Society in 1899.

 He died of a heart attack on May 12, 1899, in Eastport, New York, at the Long Island Country Clubhouse.
-His death disrupted the planned purchase by a consortium of investors, including Flower and W.H.
-Moore, of the steel-related holdings of Andrew Carnegie about a year and a half before J.P.
-Morgan purchased the same interests in the deal that formed U.S. Steel.
+His death disrupted the planned purchase by a consortium of investors, including Flower and William Henry Moore, of the steel-related holdings of Andrew Carnegie about a year and a half before J. P. Morgan purchased the same interests in the deal that formed U.S. Steel.

 Legacy

 A monument to Flower, designed by noted sculptor Augustus Saint-Gaudens in 1902, is located on lower Washington Street at Watertown.
 It is in the Public Square Historic District, listed on the National Register of Historic Places in 1984.
-The Roswell P. Flower Memorial Library was built in 1903-04 as a memorial to Flower.
+The Roswell P. Flower Memorial Library was built in 1903–04 as a memorial to Flower.
 It was listed on the National Register of Historic Places in 1980.